Summer

 This course focuses on the nursing profession and leadership principles, which are integral to the provision of health care for individuals, families, communities, and global health.
 Students are given the opportunity to explore complex issues and trends in nursing related to the provision of cost-effective, safe, quality patient care, nurses as a profession, and global health.

-The development of understanding and awareness of their need to become involved in the development of health care policies and changes in health care systems will be fostered by an analysis of current issues such as cross-cultural communication, the nursing shortage, inefficient health care systems, and international issues.
+The development of understanding and awareness of their need to become involved in developing health care policies and changes in health care systems will be fostered by an analysis of current issues such as cross-cultural communication, the nursing shortage, inefficient health care systems, and international issues.
 Discussions and assignments will include implementation strategies and skills for a successful transition into the workplace environment.

 For the course being offered in Dingle, Ireland, the course uses comparative perspectives focusing on American and Irish contexts while exploring these complex topics.